MPenaR/FresnelDatabaseLoaders/README.md

 The python loader returns two `numpy.NDarray`  objects containing the incident field and the scattered field per each batch of experiments.

+## MATLAB

+### GNU-Octave
+All the MATLAB code is also valid for octave, with the exception that octave has no implementation of a `pdist2`function.

 ## References